Ricks-Lab/gpu-utils/README.md

 power/performance modes instead of basic parameters.

 ## gpu-mon
-A utility to give the current state of all compatible AMD GPUs.
+A utility to give the current state of all compatible GPUs.
 The default behavior is to continuously update a text based table in the current window until Ctrl-C is pressed.
 With the *--gui* option, a table of relevant parameters will be updated in a Gtk window.
 You can specify the delay between updates with the *--sleep N*